chris-prener/barriers/content/background.md

 A variation of these occurs on some streets that only would have a three way intersection, so traffic on the cross street is forced to continue driving straight rather than having the option to turn left or right onto the closed street.

 ### 3. Small Parks
-In some cases, closures have been used to create [pocket parks]().
+In some cases, closures have been used to create [pocket parks](https://en.wikipedia.org/wiki/Pocket_park).
 The impact of these is the same as both simple closures and cul-de-sacs, but the land use is different.
-Whereas cul-de-sacs may have a few small plantings, the pocket parks involve far more square feet and more extensive landscaping.
+Whereas cul-de-sacs may have a few small plantings, the pocket parks involve far more square footage and more extensive landscaping.
 These increase the green-space in a neighborhood by occupying a larger space between the intersection the (typically) a cul-de-sac than other closures:
 <p> </p>
 <img src="../images/03-park.png" class="image fit">